 Fact-checking sites are useful tools for helping users distinguish between the truth and rumors.
 Like all websites, fact-checking sites may have biases towards a certain group or issue.
 Take time to evaluate who is running the site, how the site is funded, and what type of information is being provided when using these types of sites.

-After you have decided that a source is potentially useful, read it carefully and critically, asking yourself the following questions about how this research fits your writing project:
+After you have decided that a source is potentially useful, read it carefully and critically, asking yourself the following questions about how this research fits your project:

 Adapted from Easy Writer (4th ed.)

 Sources can play several different roles as you develop your points:

 Provide background information or context -- You can use facts and statistics to support generalizations or to establish the importance of your topic.

 Explain terms or concepts -- Explain words, phrases, or ideas that might be unfamiliar to your readers.
 Quoting or paraphrasing a source can help you define terms and concepts in neutral, accessible language.

 Support your claims -- Back up your assertions with facts, examples, and other evidence from your research.